 There is a great animated movie, A Bug’s Life, a play on one of Aesop’s Fables, The Ant and the Grasshopper, which tells the story of a hard-working group of oppressed Ants and their oppressive “leaders”, the Grasshoppers.
 From time eternal, the Ants work hard every year growing food but when it comes time for the harvest they must set aside a substantial offering for the Grasshoppers who, after spending the growing season vacationing, fly in to claim their “fair share”.
-If ever there was a story about slaves and their masters, or of the tax payers and the tax consumers, this is it.
-In any event, it is instructive in understanding the concept of “crowding out”.
-In particular, the crowding out of private investments, and ultimately of wealth, in favor of public or State government “investments”.
+This is a story of slaves, their masters, inter-generational conflict, and for our purposes here, is instructive in understanding the concept of “crowding out”.
+In particular, the crowding out of private investments, goods, and ultimately, of private wealth, in favor of public or State government “investments”.

-The Ants work all year gathering sticks, 1,000 of them (their savings or wealth), to build new housing.
-Unexpectedly, the Grasshoppers fly in and take every last stick to build a palace for El Presidente Grasshopper.
-The palace is part of a “public infrastructure” plan to bring glory to the nation.
-When all is said and done, El Presidente has a palace, and the Ants have no new houses.
-That’s called crowding out and it doesn’t matter, incidentally, if the sticks are stolen, “taxed”, or borrowed.
-Even if the sticks will be repaid, good luck on that, at a minimum the Ants will not have access to their savings, or their new houses, for quite a while.
-This is not part of the movie mind you, but there is a parallel concept between the crowding out of food consumption and the crowding out of savings and ultimately the investment of that savings.
-Any time a government confiscates taxpayer savings or property for infrastructure, military spending, space programs, research, etc., they are “spending” resources not available for private use.
-Contrary to popular belief this, in turn, reduces private wealth.
+The Ants might work all year gathering sticks, 1,000 of them (their savings or wealth), to build new housing, only to have the Grasshoppers fly in and take every last stick, a tax, to build a new palace for El Presidente Grasshopper.
+The palace is part of a “public infrastructure” plan to bring jobs and glory to the nation.
+When all is said and done, El Presidente has a new palace, but the Ants have no new houses.
+This is an example of crowding out and it doesn’t matter, incidentally, if the sticks are stolen, “taxed”, or borrowed.
+Even if the sticks are eventually repaid, the Ants will not have access to their real savings, and their new houses, for quite a while.
+This is not part of the movie mind you, but there is a parallel concept between the crowding out of food consumption in our movie and the crowding out of savings, and ultimately the benefit of that savings, in real life.
+Any time a State government confiscates taxpayer savings for infrastructure, military spending, space programs, research, etc., they are spending resources not available for private use.
+Contrary to claims otherwise, and popular belief, more often than not, public spending reduces private wealth.

-During the Reagan years, for example, spending human and natural resources on building missile systems, etc., instead of housing, crowded out private investment and decreased the amount of housing and other consumer goods available for the citizens to enjoy.
+This problem is not exclusive to Republicans or Democrats.
+Spending human and natural resources on building missile systems, for example, instead of housing, crowds out private investment and decreases the amount of housing and other consumer goods available for the citizens to enjoy.
 How about a current example?
-I actually drive a lot and from what I can tell, the infrastructure is incredible.
-President Trump, though, would like to
+The United States federal government is projected to spend $824.7 billion in fiscal 2018 on military related expenses, commonly referred to as defense spending.

-Where most people get confused is focusing on the money that is being spent, not the resources or wealth, both natural and human.
+Where most people get confused is focusing on the money that is being spent, not the resources or wealth, both natural and human, being utilized.
 Every increase in State government, either a new hire or use of scarce natural resources, robs from what can be produced in the private sector of the economy.
 A metric ton of minerals mined from the earth and used in building a State government spacecraft is a metric ton of minerals not used for consumer goods or capital equipment in the private sector.
 A new hire in the Consumer Product Safety Commission is a hire not available to the housing industry or technology sector.
-Necessarily, the cost of housing will be greater and new private innovations in technology will be limited¹.
+Necessarily, the cost of housing will be greater and new private innovations in technology will be less¹.
 As can be seen in these examples, and what would be true for the entirety of State government spending, is that when government marshals resources for its own ends, private goods become more scarce and more expensive.
-It really comes down to scarcity and whether it is State government or not, where there are limited resources, the consumption of one will necessarily crowd out the consumption of another.
+It really comes down to scarcity and whether it is State government or not, where there are limited resources, the consumption of one without a commensurate increase in production of real consumable goods, will necessarily crowd out the consumption of another.

-I, to be clear and to summarize my position, support a certain level of military and infrastructure spending.
-Certainly we need roads, utilities and communication development.
-Every investment in to infrastructure, however, must be self-liquidating, or must pay for itself.
+To be clear, and to summarize my position, a certain level of military and other spending is prudent.
+We need roads, utilities, communication development, and security to protect us from those who wish to do us harm.
+Every investment in infrastructure or military, however, must be self-liquidating, or must pay for itself.
 In other words, the investment must increase productivity such that the increase in production returns more than what was invested in the first place.
 If it does not, the resources to build the infrastructure, natural and human, were wasted, were consumed.
-My concern with State-government-directed and taxpayer-funded infrastructure is that most often political, not economic, analysis is decisive in determining when and where resources will be utilized.
-These resources represent the hard-earned savings of taxpayer producers and it is in private hands that these resources are most efficiently, effectively and, most importantly, productively spent.
-Lastly, if there is to be a State government at all, it should be there to ensure a peaceful and tranquil environment in which producers can pursue life, liberty and happiness.
-Even a minimal amount of resources, however, spent on military endeavors, necessarily crowds out the building of private wealth.
-The only question is, what is reasonable and what sacrifices are worthwhile to balance wealth and security?
+My concern with State-government-directed and taxpayer-funded spending is that most often political, not economic, analysis is decisive in determining when and where resources will be utilized.
+These resources represent the hard-earned savings of tax-paying producers and it is in private hands that these resources are most efficiently, effectively, productively, and most importantly, morally, spent.
+If there is to be a State government at all, it should be there to ensure a peaceful and tranquil environment in which producers can pursue life, liberty and happiness.